tomkonidas/konidas/content/posts/tcp-ip.md

 > Notice the `tcp` from **TCP**/IP comes from this layer as it is one of the most important layers along with the network layer which we will soon discuss.

 An example service is the **TCP Error Recovery** service:
 If something happens and the browser does not get all the data, TCP is there to make sure it does.
-It uses acknowlegments to recover from error.
+It uses acknowledgments to recover from error.

 ## Network Layer